ja0nz/opcua2html/docs/Documentation.md

 ## ReactJS App

-ReactJS is very suitable for printing OPCUA data in the browser as it can handle even big chunks of incoming data and updates the UI pretty fast.
+ReactJS is a good fit for displaying OPCUA data as it handles even big chunks of incoming data with ease and updates the UI in a snap.

-During the process I used the official [Create-React-App](https://github.com/facebookincubator/create-react-app) dev environment.
+For development I used the official [Create-React-App](https://github.com/facebookincubator/create-react-app) dev environment.
 It is very well documented and provides valuable insights about the architecture of a react app.
 - `npm start` let you start the dev server
 - `npm run build` let you produce a optimized production build

-Furthermore I found it very helpful to develope with the official [React Development Tools Extension](https://facebook.github.io/react/blog/2015/09/02/new-react-developer-tools.html) for Chrome/Firefox as you can catch the underlying data in a glimpse.
+Furthermore I found it very helpful to develope with the official [React Development Tools Extension](https://facebook.github.io/react/blog/2015/09/02/new-react-developer-tools.html) for Chrome/Firefox as you can catch the processes under the hood.

 ### React Components